 Refund of Tuition Charge

-For information regarding tuition refunds, please review the Fall 2018 Institutional Refund Schedule AND Spring 2019 Institutional Refund Schedule.
+For information regarding tuition refunds, please review the Fall 2019 Institutional Refund Schedule.
 If you have questions or need specific information regarding the Summer Institutional Refund Policy, please contact the Office of Student Accounts directly.
 For further details, please visit the Refund Policy page.

 NOTE: Students who fail to attend class and/or pay their tuition, are not considered withdrawn from the course(s).
 Withdrawals must be made through the academic adviser or dean of the college in which the student is enrolled.

 The University provides a tuition prepayment plan which guarantees a fixed tuition rate for all prepaid semesters.
 The prepaid tuition rates are based on the first term in which the student participates in the prepaid program.
 This program applies only to students enrolled full-time in an undergraduate degree or pharmacy program.
 The prepayment plan does not apply to graduate programs.
 The Prepaid Tuition Summary provides general information.
 For additional information, please e-mail firstname.lastname@example.org.